SOLAR 10.7B: Scaling Large Language Models with Simple yet Effective Depth Up-Scaling: Conclusion

 \section{Conclusion}

-We introduce \pt and its fine-tuned variant \ft, which are depth up-scaled (DUS) models with 10.7 billion parameters.
+We introduce \pt and its fine-tuned variant \ft, which are depth up-scaled (DUS) models with 10.7 billion parameters\footnote{Preprint version is available on \url{https://arxiv.org/abs/2312.15166}.}.
 They show superior performance over models like Llama 2, Mistral 7B, and Mixtral-7B-Instruct in essential NLP tasks while maintaining computational efficiency.
 Thus, DUS is effective in scaling-up highly performant LLMs from smaller ones.
 With more exploration, DUS could be further improved, paving a new path to efficiently scaling LLMs.